 Benches are located throughout the museum.

-In the America’s Presidents galleries there is an audio station that, when activated, plays audio clips of President Franklin Delano Roosevelt.
-There is also a television that plays a continuous loop of presidential speeches.
+In the America’s Presidents galleries there is a television that plays a continuous loop of presidential speeches.

 The following resources will help you plan for an enjoyable visit: